ESA-SCIRoCCo/sci-sm-tutorials/README.md

-Please don't hesitate to report any bugs you might find in the tutorials to isabella.pfeil@geo.tuwien.ac.at.
+Please don't hesitate to raise an issue on any bugs you might find in the tutorials.